The 14 Best Dog Foods for Bloodhounds in 2023

 Puppy Life Stage

 A bloodhound puppy will require the right amount of protein to aid healthy muscle growth and body development.
-Your puppy will also need lots of good fats to maintain energy levels and maintain growth and development rates.
+Your puppy will also need lots of good fats to maintain energy levels, and maintain growth and development rates.
 Your puppy’s diet should be at least 22% protein and a minimum of 8% fats.
 Keep in mind that those percentages are just the minimum baseline.

 Adult Life Stage

-**Your adult bloodhound requires a distinct diet plan according to its growth and activities.
-Bloodhounds require a bare minimum of 18% protein and at least 5% of good fats in its meals.
+Your adult bloodhound requires a distinct diet plan according to its growth and activities.
+Bloodhounds require a bare minimum of 18% protein and at least 5% of good fats in their meals.
 At this stage, your Bloodhound will need to maintain its muscles.
 High-quality dog food made for large-breed dogs should do well.
 The food should have around 20% -30% protein and 12% -18% good fats.
 These percentages largely depend on your dog’s daily activities.
 So, it is a good idea to consult your veterinarian and follow their recommendations.

 Senior Life Stage

-Senior bloodhounds have specific nutritional requirements.
-They have slower metabolic rates as compared to adult bloodhounds.
-With reduced physical activity and energy requirements, fewer calories are needed, meaning that they need less food to avoid becoming obese.
 Another option is to go for a dog food that is prepared explicitly for senior dogs.
 Various formulas are also available in the market intended for weight control of dogs, which make an excellent option.
 Also, it is essential to provide meals prepared with animal-based protein to enable the canine to maintain its muscle mass.

 Providing your dog with large-breed meals is not enough.
 Because Bloodhound is synonymous with Chowhound, you constantly need to monitor your Bloodhound’s weight and watch out for obesity issues.
 Most experts are of the view that the ribs should be easy to feel through the dog’s skin.
 Also, the waist must have a well-defined tuck.
 If you have any issues, it is always advisable to consult a vet for further guidance.